-Trinity Presbyterian Church in Topeka created an action plan to increase awareness around the church’s “blessing box.”
+Trinity Presbyterian Church in Manhattan created an action plan to increase awareness around the church’s “blessing box.”
 The box is fully stocked with basic food and hygiene items, including PPE supplies for families suffering financial hardship.
 The box is located outside and is open to anyone in the area in need.

 “This team has a desire to impact more in their community with a fully stocked, open to the public, outdoor ‘blessing box’ available to anyone in need.
 They will be able to provide for more.”

 – Mary Ricketts, Facilitator

 Here’s what else is new in grassroots efforts to slow the spread of the COVID-19 pandemic in Kansas.

 - Self Advocate Coalition of Kansas: Create a safe, informative, supportive, and fun virtual group for people with developmental disabilities across the state of Kansas to overcome the isolation they are experiencing during the pandemic.